Skip to main content

 Get Started

-To access your OneDrive for Business space, sign in to Cornell Office 365 at outlook.cornell.edu.
+To access your OneDrive space, sign in at onedrive.cornell.edu.

 To retrieve a recently deleted document, click Recycle bin in the left-hand menu.

-OneDrive for Business is a personal document and file storage hub for Cornell's Office 365 service.
+OneDrive is a document and file storage hub in Cornell's Microsoft 365.
 It's easy to upload, download, and share files.
 You can also create, view, and edit documents online using the integrated Office Online applications, Word, Excel, and PowerPoint.
 For those times you need the complete set of Office features, you can open your files in the full version of the applications and save them to your hard drive or back to the cloud.

-Cornell OneDrive for Business provides a place for Office for iPhone, iPad, and Android to store their files, where they will then be available to any computer or device through apps or a web browser.
-OneDrive for Business also can sync your cloud storage with your Windows or Mac computer.
+Cornell OneDrive provides a place for Office for iPhone, iPad, and Android to store their files, where they will then be available to any computer or device through apps or a web browser.
+OneDrive for Business also can sync your files stored in the cloud with your Windows or Mac computer.

-Because OneDrive for Business is connected to your status at Cornell, everything stored in it will be deleted should you leave the university.
-For this reason, it's best to use it to store materials that are for your own personal business use, like OneNote notebooks, and store things that will be important for your unit or other groups at the university indefinitely in a SharePoint Online site.
+Because OneDrive is connected to your status at Cornell, everything stored in it will be deleted should you leave the university.
+For this reason, it's best to use it to store materials that are for your own personal business use, and store things that will be important for your unit or other groups at the university indefinitely in a Microsoft Teams team.

 Graduating, resigning, retiring, or otherwise leaving Cornell?
 Find out what changes to expect for your Cornell OneDrive account.